SeismicSource/sourcespec/docs/theoretical_background.rst

 .. rubric:: Footnotes

-.. [#f1] SourceSpec can compute radiated energy from either the P- or S-wave displacement spectra, depending on the value chose for the configuration parameter ``wave_type`` (see :ref:`configuration_file:Configuration File`).
+.. [#f1] SourceSpec can compute radiated energy from either the P- or S-wave displacement spectra, depending on the value chosen for the configuration parameter ``wave_type`` (see :ref:`configuration_file:Configuration File`).
    However, when using P waves, the code will warn that radiated energy computed from P waves might be underestimated.